NordicHPC/sonar/README.md

 - Pip-installable
 - Minimal overhead for recording
 - Can be used as health check tool
-- Do not interact with Slurm from each node to not overload it: one process talks to Slurm, all others only ask `ps`

-Why `ps` instead of `top`?
+**Use `ps` instead of `top`**:
 We started using `top` but it turned out that `top` is dependent on locale, so it displays floats with comma instead of decimal point in many non-English locales. `ps` always uses decimal points.
 In addition, `ps` is (arguably) more versatile/configurable and does not print the header that `top` prints.
 All these properties make the `ps` output easier to parse than the `top` output.

+**Do not interact with Slurm at all**:
+The initial version correlated information we gathered from `ps` (what is actually running) with information from Slurm (what was requested).
+This was useful and nice to have but became complicated to maintain since Slurm could become unresponsive and then processes were piling up.
+In later versions this got removed.
+Job efficiency based on Slurm data (e.g. `seff`) should be collected with a separate tool.
+"Do one thing only and do it well".

 ## Installation